m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

 With session semantics, it is very possible for a client to be reading a stale version of a file.
 However, we know that when we close a file or open a file that we are consistent with the rest of the filesystem at that moment.

 Session semantics are easy to reason about, but they are not great for situations where clients want to concurrently share a file.
-For example, for two clients to be able to write to a file and see each other’s updates, they will constantly need to `close` and re-`open` the file.
+For example, for two clients to be able to write to a file and see each other's updates, they will constantly need to `close` and re-`open` the file.
 Also, files that stay open for longer periods of time may become severely inconsistent.

 ### Periodic Updates
 In order to avoid long periods of inconsistency, the client may write back changes periodically to the server.
 In addition, the server can send invalidation notifications periodically, which can enforce time bounds on inconsistency.
 Once the server notification is received, a client has to sync with the most recent version of the file.